utoni/KMemDriver/README.md

 # What?
 *KMemDriver* is a **Windows 10 x64 driver** designed to manipulate memory (and more) from ring0.
 It is also possible to bypass existing ring0/ring3 AntiCheat solutions e.g. BE and EAC.
+It can also be used to manual map a user space DLL to a protected process and hide its occupied memory pages.

 # Dependencies